+Do you enjoy detective fiction?
+Check out this one by Louse Penny.
 An unpopular woman, a newcomer to town, is murdered in the middle of the day at a popular sports event in rural Quebec.
 She was mysteriously electrocuted sitting in a lawn chair on the sidelines.
 The local constable is clueless.

-Enter the celebrated homicide detective, Chief Inspector Armand Gamache of the Surete du Quebec with a retinue of subordinates.
+Enter the celebrated homicide detective, Chief Inspector Armand Gamache of the Sûreté du Québec, with a retinue of subordinates.
 Gamache plunges into the investigation with his usual quiet intensity, deploying his team with great skill.
 Suspects abound — of course: your job is to guess whodunit — and the Inspector methodically eliminates them, one by one.
 Meanwhile, his boss in Montreal is scheming to end Gamache’s career as chief of homicide because he exposed corruption at the highest level in the Surete in a previous case.
 The boss has planted a spy on Gamache’s team.

-A Fatal Grace (Armand Gamache #2) by Louise Penny @@@@ (4 out of 5)
+A Fatal Grace (Armand Gamache #2) by Louise Penny ★★★★☆

 If you enjoy fluid and evocative writing, three-dimensional characters, well-crafted suspense, and a complex puzzle, you’ll love A Fatal Grace.

-For additional reading
+For related reading

 You might also enjoy my posts:

-- Top 10 mystery and thriller series;
+- Top 10 mystery and thriller series

-- 20 excellent standalone mysteries and thrillers; and
+- 20 excellent standalone mysteries and thrillers

-- 20 outstanding detective series from around the world.
+- 30 outstanding detective series from around the world

-And you can always find my most popular reviews, and the most recent ones, plus a guide to this whole site, on the Home Page.
+And you can always find my most popular reviews, and the most recent ones, on the Home Page.